ShadowYR1/SC1015_HDB_Resale_Price_Prediction/README.md

 # What did we learn:
 <b>1.</b> Feature engineering such as clustering, ordinal encoding by medians, feature creation<br><br>
 <b>2.</b> How to work with models such as XGBoost and Random Forest<br><br>
-<b>3.</b> How to tune hyperparameter of models such as Scikit-Learn’s GridSearchCV
+<b>3.</b> How to tune hyperparameter of models using methods like GridSearchCV

 # References
 https://github.com/chengguan/pyonemap/blob/main/pyonemap/onemap.py<br><br>